BenEmdon/CenteredCollectionView/USAGE.md

   	func collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell {

-  		// Grab our cell from dequeueReusableCell let cell = collectionView.dequeueReusableCell(withReuseIdentifier: "userCell", for: indexPath) as?
+  		// Grab our cell from dequeueReusableCell, wtih the same identifier we set in our storyboard. let cell = collectionView.dequeueReusableCell(withReuseIdentifier: "cell", for: indexPath) as?
 UserCollectionViewCell

   		// Error checking, if our cell is somehow not able to be cast guard let userCell = cell else {